rockola/unroff/README.md

-  Translation rules for new output formats and troff macro packages can be added easily by providing a corresponding set of Scheme procedures (a `back-end').
-Version 1.0 of unroff includes back-ends for translating documents using the `man' and `ms' macros into the Hypertext Markup Language (HTML) version 2.0.
+  Translation rules for new output formats and troff macro packages can be added easily by providing a corresponding set of Scheme procedures (a 'back-end').
+Version 1.0 of unroff includes back-ends for translating documents using the 'man' and 'ms' macros into the Hypertext Markup Language (HTML) version 2.0.
 Additional requests facilitate use of arbitrary hypertext links in troff documents.

-* unroff and troff
+## unroff and troff

-  In contrast to conventional troff `converters' (usually Perl scripts some of which process nroff output) unroff includes a full troff parser and closely mimics the troff processing engine.
+  In contrast to conventional troff 'converters' (usually Perl scripts some of which process nroff output) unroff includes a full troff parser and closely mimics the troff processing engine.